-The right-wing populist groups and the more liberal wing of the Democratic Party, led by Senator Bernie Sanders of Massachusetts, an Independent who normally caucuses with the Democrats, both favor protectionist philosophies, as evidenced by their opposition to the Trans-Pacific Partnership.
+The right-wing populist groups and the more liberal wing of the Democratic Party, led by Senator Bernie Sanders of Vermont, an Independent who normally caucuses with the Democrats, both favor protectionist philosophies, as evidenced by their opposition to the Trans-Pacific Partnership.
 Dumping it is basically ceding the huge Asian market to China, but President Trump agreed with these groups and terminated the agreement.

 Neither political party has a firm grip on what needs to change.
 Both forget that the United States rose to the top position among the world’s economies by out-investing everyone else from the late nineteenth century through most of the twentieth century in the four categories of economic assets that drive productivity and hence long-term growth in output and workers’ incomes: technology, fixed capital, skilled labor, and infrastructure.

 Fiscal policy should play a role in business-cycle stabilization (as through the Federal Reserve), but also in long-term investment support for economic growth.
 The latter “investment” role has been underfunded and poorly managed for decades, and in recent years it has come under attack from conservative Republicans determined to eliminate budget deficits.
 Over time, a balanced budget is a good objective, but running a deficit for a while if the extra funds are used for investments in support of greater productivity is often the right policy approach.